William J. FitzPatrick

-"Debunking Evolutionary Debunking of Ethical Realism," forthcoming in Philosophical Studies.
+"Debunking Evolutionary Debunking of Ethical Realism," Philosophical Studies (2014).

-"Why There is No Darwinian Dilemma For Ethical Realism," forthcoming in M. Bergmann and P. Kain eds., eds., Challenges to Religious and Moral Belief from Evolution and Disagreement (Oxford: Oxford University Press).
+"Why There is No Darwinian Dilemma for Ethical Realism," in M. Bergmann and P. Kain eds., Challenges to Moral and Religious Belief: Disagreement and Evolution (Oxford: Oxford University Press, 2014).

 "Intention, Permissibility, and Double Effect," Oxford Studies in Normative Ethics, Vol. 2 (Oxford: Oxford University Press, 2012).

 "Worth/Dignity," in the International Encyclopedia of Ethics (2012).